amitparag/Attention-Classification/README.md

     4. Low Batch Size

         The training script uses a batch size of 4.
-While it is generally preferable to have a higher batch size restrictions of cpu still apply
+While it is generally preferable to have a higher batch size, restrictions due to compute capabilities still apply

     5. Minor Convergence issues in the initial epochs